-Blessing: Parents will give a blessing to their children at the First Communion Dinner on Palm Sunday.
+Blessing: Parents will give a blessing to their children at the First Communion celebration on Palm Sunday.

-Celebration: Parents and youth will attend a First Communion Dinner on Palm Sunday prior to their first Communion.
+Celebration: Parents and youth will attend a First Communion celebration on Palm Sunday prior to their first Communion.

 What: At the completion of Confirmation instruction, youth will profess their personal faith statement.
 While this rite completes their formal Confirmation instruction, it is not an end, but a beginning to lifelong Christian learning

 Blessing: A dinner the week before Reformation Sunday is held for families and sponsors.
 On Reformation Sunday, youth give their Statement of Faith during the Education Hour and the Rite of Confirmation will take place at the 10:45 am Traditional Service.